 However, many such attacks come from the inside rather than the outside.
 Even if they don’t originate on the inside, they may be aided and abetted by an insider.
 CTI is less likely to be as effective for an inside attack than an outside one.

-Companies spend most of their effort and money protecting their perimeter, but an inside threat is much more dangerous as the insider has knowledge of the security measures taken and thus knows any loopholes that may exist.
+Companies spend most of their effort and money protecting their perimeter, but an insider threat is much more dangerous as the insider has knowledge of the security measures taken and thus knows any loopholes that may exist.

 2. Less Focus on Adaptability

-When we talk about the systems that prevent cyber attacks, we often focus solely on their ability to defend and protect.
+When we talk about the systems that prevent cyberattacks, we often focus solely on their ability to defend and protect.
 This sole focus must shift, and equal focus and effort should be put on the adaptability of these systems.
 Cyber threats don’t remain constant; they change with great speed.
 Your organization needs to be vigilant and have to introduce newer measures whenever possible.
 A simple cyber threat detected in the last week will evolve into something more sophisticated and more likely to succeed in the next.
 CTI mostly follows a constant process with preset rules and guidelines, which hardly gets flexible with the changing malware environment.

 3. Focus on Security as a Fabric of Your Organization

 Security is often thought of as a supplement rather than an important component.
 Think about what you can do when you are building a computer program or application.
 One party creates it, another one on-boards it to the infrastructure, and then another party looks after the security issue after everything is done.
 Security shouldn’t just be an add-on, it should be part of the fabric of computing itself.
 The mindset needs to be changed; otherwise, security breaches will keep occurring.
-CTI should have a certain level of situational awareness, it should be integrated into operations, and infrastructures to enhance automate processes and increase visibility.
+CTI should have a certain level of situational awareness, it should be integrated into operations, and infrastructures to enhance automated processes and increase visibility.

 Perhaps one of the biggest challenges is to trust deficit between the public and the private sectors.
 Cyber attacks are becoming stronger, and we need to present a united front.
 Cooperation between the public and the private sectors are important because the line between cyber economic issues and national security is quickly dissolving – we all are facing the same problems.